 |Target Users||VIP Users||Physicians||Clinical Users||Clinical Users|

-It is also important to evaluate if a specific upgrade is actually required.
-App upgrades are usually of two types: One is a minor upgrade, such as a fix to a specific bug; the second is a major release, which introduces significant changes and improvements to the app.
-In either case, you should carefully review the release notes of the app to evaluate if the upgrade is necessary.
+It is also important to evaluate if a specific upgrade is required.
+App upgrades are usually of two types: One is a minor upgrade, such as a fix to a specific bug.
+The second is a major release, which introduces significant changes and improvements to the app.
+In either case, carefully review the release notes of the app to evaluate if the upgrade is necessary.

-- App security: You define security requirements of individual apps or app profiles as part of the provisioning process.
-You can map security requirements to specific MDM or MAM policies prior to deploying the apps, which greatly simplifies and expedites app deployment.
-You may deploy certain apps differently, or you may need to make architectural changes to your XenMobile environment depending on the type of security compliance that the apps require.
-For example, you may want the device to be encrypted in order to allow the use of a critical business intelligence app, or a certain app may require end-to-end SSL encryption or geo-fencing.
+- You might want to make architectural changes to your XenMobile environment.
+The changes depend on the type of security compliance that the apps require.
+For example, you might want the device to be encrypted to allow the use of a critical business intelligence app.
+Or a certain app might require end-to-end SSL encryption or geofencing.

 - App delivery: XenMobile allows you to deliver apps as MDM apps or as MAM apps.
 The MDM apps appear in the XenMobile Store.
-This store allows you to conveniently deliver public or native apps to users without controlling the app apart from enforcing device level restrictions.
-On the other hand, the MAM mode of delivering apps allows full control over app delivery and over the app itself.
-Delivering the apps in MAM mode is more suitable in most cases in which you have an on-premises XenMobile deployment with app management requirements along with MDM.
-When you deliver apps in MAM mode, the mobile device must be enrolled either into XME (MDM+MAM) or MAM-only mode.
+This store allows you to conveniently deliver public or native apps to users.
+The only MDM app control you manage is to enforce device level restrictions.
+However, delivering apps by using MAM allows full control over app delivery and over the app itself.
+Delivering the apps through MAM is more suitable usually.

-- Perform an initial audit: You should keep track of the app version that is present in your production environment, as well as the last upgrade cycle.
+- Perform an initial audit: Track the app version in your production environment, and the last upgrade cycle.
 Make note of specific features or bug fixes that required the upgrade to take place.

-- Establish baselines: You should maintain a list of the latest stable release of each app.
-This app version should be fall back in case unexpected issues occur post upgrade.
-You should also develop a rollback plan.
-You should test app upgrades in a test environment prior to your production deployment; if possible, you should deploy the upgrade to a subset of production users first and then to the entire user base.
+- Establish baselines: Maintain a list of the latest stable release of each app.
+This app version is the fall-back in case an unexpected issue occurs after the upgrade.
+Also develop a rollback plan.
+Test app upgrades in a test environment before your production deployment.
+If possible, deploy the upgrade to a subset of production users first and then to the entire user base.

-- Subscribe to Citrix software update notifications and any third-party software vendor notifications: This is critical in order to keep up to date with the latest release of the apps.
-In some cases, an early access release (EAR) build may also be available for testing ahead of time.
+- Subscribe to Citrix software update notifications and any third-party software vendor notifications: Keeping up to date with the latest release of the apps is critical.
+An early access release (EAR) build might be available for testing.

-- Devise a strategy to notify users: You should define a strategy to notify users when app upgrades are available.
-Prepare users with training prior to deployment.
-You may send multiple notifications prior to updating the apps.
-Depending on the app, the best notification method might be email notifications or web sites.
+- Devise a strategy to notify users: Define a strategy to notify users when app upgrades are available.
+Prepare users with training before deployment.
+You can send multiple notifications before updating the apps.
+Depending on the app, the best notification method might be email notifications or websites.

-App lifecycle management represents the completed lifecycle of an app from its initial deployment through the retirement of the app.
-The lifecycle of an app can be broken down into these five phases:
+App lifecycle management represents the completed lifecycle of an app from its initial deployment through retirement.
+The lifecycle of an app has these phases: